HMS Fidelity (D57)

-HMS Fidelity (D57) was a Special Service Vessel of the British Royal Navy during World War II, originally the French merchant vessel Le Rhin.
+HMS Fidelity was a Special Service Vessel of the British Royal Navy during World War II, originally the French merchant vessel Le Rhin.

 Background

-The 2,456-ton ship was built by H. & C. Grayson Ltd. of Garston, Liverpool, and completed in 1920 for Compagnie de Navigation Paquet, Marseilles.
+The 2,456-ton ship was built by H. & C. Grayson Ltd. of Garston, Liverpool, and completed in 1920 for Compagnie de Navigation Paquet, Marseille.

-In June 1940 Le Rhin was seized Lieutenant de Vaisseau Claude Andre Michel Peri at Marseilles and sailed for Gibraltar.
+In June 1940 Le Rhin was seized by Lieutenant de Vaisseau Claude Andre Michel Peri at Marseille and sailed for Gibraltar.
 Peri and his crew wished to continue the fight after the Fall of France and Le Rhin was turned over to the Royal Navy at Barry, Wales.
-The ship was converted into an auxiliary warship, and commissioned on 24 September 1940 as HMS Fidelity (D57) under the command of Lt.
+The ship was converted into an auxiliary warship, and commissioned on 24 September 1940 as HMS Fidelity under the command of Lt.
 Peri, serving as Lieutenant Commander Jack Langlais RNVR.
 Her officers included Lt-Cmdr.
 Albert Guérisse serving as Patrick Albert O'Leary RNVR, and First Officer Madeleine Bayard serving as Madeleine Barclay WRNS.
 Because they had families in occupied Europe crew members were serving under pseudonyms.
 Bayard was Peri's mistress and one of very few women to be a commissioned officer on a Royal Navy ship.

-Fidelity was classified as a Special Service Vessel, a catch-all designation for vessels that don't fit easily into any other group.
-In the First World War submarine decoy vessels ("Q-ships") were classed as SSVs, which has led some authors to refer to Fidelity as a Q-ship, but the terms are not synonymous, and there is no evidence she was ever employed as a submarine decoy vessel.
+Fidelity was classified as a "Special Service Vessel", a catch-all designation for vessels that don't fit easily into any other group.
+In the First World War submarine decoy vessels ("Q-ships") were classed as SSVs, which has led some authors to refer to Fidelity as a Q-ship, but the terms are not synonymous, and there is no evidence she was ever employed as a submarine decoy ship.

 Service history

 In 1941 Fidelity operated off the coast of Southern France as a clandestine transport under the direction of the Special Operations Executive (SOE), landing agents and picking up escaped prisoners, disguised as Spanish or Portuguese freighters.
 She also took part in small-scale sabotage operations.

 In 1942 Fidelity was refitted to operate as a commando carrier for operations in south-east Asia.
-She was armed with four 4-inch guns, four 21-inch torpedo tubes, and carried two OS2U Kingfisher floatplanes, the motor torpedo boat MTB-105, and the landing crafts HMS LCV-752 and LCV-754.
+She was armed with four 4-inch guns, four 21-inch torpedo tubes, and carried two OS2U Kingfisher floatplanes, the motor torpedo boat MTB-105, and the landing craft LCV-752 and LCV-754.